201flaviosilva/Expense-Trackers/README.md

-# To-Do-Lists
+# Expense Trackers

 ## Description

-A collection of languages/Frameworks implementations of a basic To Do List.
+A collection of languages/Frameworks implementations of a basic Expense Tracker.

 Inspired by this Breakout game recreation project in various JS Engines: https://github.com/city41/breakouts